I have been asked about how to wake up early every morning.

 i) That late afternoon, exhaust your body by working out.
 But keep the intensity lower and the duration longer:

-– If you lift weights, do total body low vol. high rep. workouts.
+– If you lift weights, do total body low volume high repetition workouts.

-– If you run, keep the pace slower than normal, but make the session longer and take less breaks.
+– If you run, keep the pace slower than usual, but make the session longer and take fewer breaks.

 ii) Take a cold shower and have dinner.
 Eat about 50% more than usual.
 Reduce the carbohydrate portion by half, and double the protein portion.

 iii) Usually, the physical exhaustion is enough.
 But if it doesn’t, exhaust yourself mentally as well.
 Play chess, or read materials with abstract concepts above your current comprehension level.

 iv) Put one tablespoon of apple cider vinegar and half a tablespoon of honey in a small glass of warm water.
 Mix and drink it.